Not all my trips are up mountains, some of them could not be further away i.e. in big stadia in cities. All because of Bruce.

 My favourite performances and songs

 I first remember hearing about Victor Jara back in the early 80s.
-There was the film Missing which was about a journalist who was murdered under the Pinochet regime and Jara, a singer and activist was also killed at that time.
+The film Missing was about a journalist who was murdered under the Pinochet regime and Jara, a singer and activist was also killed at that time.

 Bruce sang in East Berlin to an audience of 300,000 in 1988.
 I went to East Germany several times with my parents in the 1970s and saw the wall from both sides so this makes a connection for me.
 Bruce in East Berlin, 1988